pippo-java/pippo.github.io/README.md

 Create new page
 -------------------
 We are using [jekyll-docs-template](https://github.com/bruth/jekyll-docs-template) to generate the site.
+This is  a customized Jekyll project template optimized for flexible, multi-page documentation.

 The template follows a very simple convention of defining categories that correspond to sections in the navigation.
 Here are the default ones (they are listed in the `_config.yml`):